Peer de Silva: April Revolution

 Although the elderly Rhee remained president he was surrounded by "an almost impenetrable 'human curtain' of aides" who ran the country.
 Widely unpopular, they were notorious for their arrogance and bribery, and the regime's security police for cruelty.
 One US Ambassador was leaving, another soon to arrive; 50,000 US troop helped keep an uneasy peace after the Korean War.

 Another Christian politician, Chang Myon, enjoyed a popular following.
 Unfortunately, the Americans maintained few if any contacts with opposition politicians.
 Then de Silva obtained permission from the embassy to communicate with Chang Myon, and they established rapport.
 In early 1960 an election was held, in which Chang most probably bested the corrupt Rhee regime, but for the "fraud and deceit" practices by his aides.
 Student protests were mounted.
 The police fired on a protesting crowd in Seoul killing over a hundred, wounding thousands.
 The populace erupted in anger.

-In the Blue House (Kyŏngmudae) the ruling party gathered; their police and army had abandoned the streets to protesting crowds.
+In the Blue House the ruling party gathered; their police and army had abandoned the streets to protesting crowds.
 While the US ambassador waited for instructions from Washington, de Silva telephoned the Blue House and spoke with the Defense Minister Kim Chong Yol, warning him of danger.
 The unexpected result was the scheduling of a meeting, approved by Washington, with Walter P. McConaughy the new Ambassador.
 In the embassy car de Silva rode with McConaughy through the teeming streets to the Blue House.
 There the government agreed to resign; the senile President Rhee would leave the country.
 At the news the street crowds celebrated.
 The 1960 April Revolution in South Korea eventually caused new elections, which resulted in a new democratic government led by the then popular Chang Myon.